lukearcamo/lukearcamo.github.io/_posts/2023-06-16-the-birthday-of-the-world-ursula-k-leguin.md

   * I also like how Le Guin did not mention who was speaking which story.
 Perhaps it’s an artifact of the blurring of causality, but also the beauty is that you can tell who is speaking what just by the tone of their voice and content of their story.
 Le Guin did an excellent job in characterizing them beforehand.
   * The circularity of the story, hearkening back to their isyeye at Liden, is satisfying.

-## Dancing to Ganam
+## 10. Dancing to Ganam
 * Once you finish the story, read the first part again
 * My headcanon is that mezkletes are uplifted cats.
-Their curious behaviour seems so cute lol
+Their curious behaviour is so cute lol
 * One thing that slightly bothers me from a technical perspective is that there is no decontamination during first contact or even regular interplanetary travel.
 Perhaps by this time they cured all diseases, idk.
 * Another thing that bothered me was the fact that for the longest time Le Guin did not use any pronouns for Forest and Riel so I had a hard time envisioning them, and then there were certain situations that made me alternate between thinking they were men or women or somewhere between.
 * Churtening’s relationship with reality reminds me of wave-function collapse
 * I love the representation of field linguistics – I would love to read more interactive stories like this, where we learn the language alongside the story’s progression
 * The ending was kinda funny and abrupt.
 I did not expect that from Le Guin’s typically-profound and ambivalent-emotion endings.

-## A Fisherman of the Inland Sea
+## 11. A Fisherman of the Inland Sea
 * More worldbuilding detail on the complicated ins and outs of sedoretu – fascinating
 * Other cultures have their own versions of conservatism and progressiveness, but Le Guin’s stories do not try to be political in a Terran way.
 She portrays both perspectives, saying there is no enlightened perfect ideology.
 All local knowledge is sacred.
 * Today people usually just name their children from a list of common names.
 It was more interesting when names actually had meaning, derived from ordinary words in their language.